Bobby Hajjaj: 2015 Dhaka North City Corporation mayoral election

 On 21 March 2015, Hajjaj declared his mayoral candidacy for the April North Dhaka City Corporation polls as an independent candidate.
 "I am declaring myself an independent candidate for the upcoming Dhaka North City Corporation polls as it is a non-partisan election.
 I was born in Faridpur.
 So, I want to take care of the capital," said Hajjaj while announcing his candidacy.
 He withdrew from the race on 9 April.

 Nationalist Democratic Movement – NDM

-The Nationalist Democratic Movement – NDM was established on 24 April 2017 with the sole purpose of returning the power of government to the hands of the citizenry.
-It is a broad based party that practices inclusive politics and champions democracy and citizen's rights, and our inherent national values.
-NDM stands on the four unshakable pillars of Bangladeshi nationalism, religious values, spirit of independence, and accountable democracy, to build the nation of the people's dreams and to fulfill the dreams of Bangladesh's valiant freedom fighters.
+In 2017, Hajjaj founded the Nationalist Democratic Movement (NDM), with a view to returning the power of government to the hands of the citizenry.
+The party describes itself as a broad based party that practices inclusive politics and champions democracy and citizen's rights, and our inherent national values.
+NDM stands on the four pillars of Bangladeshi nationalism, religious values, spirit of independence, and accountable democracy, and aims to build the nation of the people's dreams and to fulfill the dreams of Bangladesh's valiant freedom fighters.